Second presidency of Carlos Andrés Pérez: Military opposition

 In 1992, his government survived two coup attempts.
 The first attempt took place 4 February 1992, and was led by Lieutenant-Colonel Hugo Chávez from the Venezuelan Army, who was later elected president.
 With the attempt having clearly failed, Chávez was catapulted into the national spotlight when he was allowed to appear live on national television to call for all remaining rebel detachments in Venezuela to cease hostilities.
 When he did so, Chávez famously quipped on national television that he had only failed "por ahora"—"for now".
-The second, and much bloodier, insurrection took place on 27 November 1992, and this time, civilians and military personnel from both the Venezuelan Air Force and the Bolivarian Navy of Venezuela were involved.
-172 died during the second coup attempt.